openshift/installer/installer/frontend/ui-tests/README.md

 }
 ```

 To execute the tests in headless mode (no GUI shown), you'll need Google Chrome v60 or later.
-[Download Google Chrome Canary](https://www.google.com/chrome/browser/canary.html).
 Add `"--headless"` to chromeOptions's args.
-You may also need to specify the path to Chrome. e.g.:

 ```json
 "chromeOptions": {